Delivering Constructive Criticism: A Guide For Effective Feedback

 Definitions

-• Constructive criticism: Feedback and constructive communication that identifies issues or problems with the aim of improving performance.
+• Constructive criticism: Feedback and constructive communication that identifies issues or problems to improve performance.
 It focuses on specific behaviors or actions rather than criticizing the person.

 • Feedback: Information given to someone regarding their performance or behavior.
 Feedback can be positive or negative.